AHSANULHAQ3720/pythonproject/README.md

 - **How to Run:** [Instructions here]

 ### 2. Intermediate Python App
-- **Description:** An intermediate-level Python application that dives into more complex topics such as data manipulation or GUI development.
+- **Description:** An intermediate-level Python application that dives into more complex topics such as data manipulation or GUI development/Flas/Django Interfaces.
 - **How to Run:** [Instructions here]

 ### 3. Advanced Python App